 If you’re feeling stuck on improving your health, then perhaps it’s time to shift focus to improving your relationships.

-Even when one of your life’s pillar is not getting enough contribution, you will also see other areas of your life suffer.
+Even when one pillar is not getting enough contribution, this will cause other areas to suffer.

-Therefore, the key to having more success in all areas of life is to work on all them simultaneously.
+Therefore, the key to having more success in all facets is to work on all of them simultaneously.

 The amount of work for each may vary depending on your primary focus.